drxyzw/crypto-dashboard/doc/method.md

 ## BTC/USD Volatility Surface
 Implied volatility is computed with put price for strike below future price and call price for strike above future.
 Arbitrage points are detedced for call spread, butterfly, and calendar.
-These points can be toggled.
+These points can be toggled on the dashboard.

 ### Estimattion of future values and discount factors from a list of option quotes
 One may think of using the future values from quotes of BTC/USD futures, and discount factor from SOFR curve.